exploratory-io/book/import/postgresql.md

 ## 3. Preview and Import

-Click Preview button to see the data back from your MySQL db.
+Click Preview button to see the data back from your PostgreSQL db.

 ![](images/mysq2.png)